What's in this article?

 All of this extra space means you can store even more trash and Christmas decorations in your loft.
 A real bonus for your dust collection.

-The cons of a system boiler
+Cons of a system boiler

 #1 - Saint-like patience required – a lack of instant hot water